vijayrajpanchall/matic-docs/docs/zkEVM/develop.md

 ### Bridge Assets to zkEVM

 For moving assets across chains (L1 &harr; zkEVM), you will need to use the zkEVM Bridge.
 The bridge interface is available for both **Mainnet Beta** and **Testnet** in the [Polygon Wallet Suite](https://wallet.polygon.technology/zkEVM/bridge).
-Also, bridging can be done with the help of [matic.js](https://wiki.polygon.technology/docs/develop/ethereum-polygon/matic-js/zkevm/initialize-zkevm/)
+Also, bridging can be done with the help of [MaticJS](https://wiki.polygon.technology/docs/develop/ethereum-polygon/matic-js/zkevm/initialize-zkevm/) SDK.

 Check out this video guide on **how to bridge tokens from L1 to the zkEVM Testnet**.
 The same video will apply to the zkEVM Mainnet Beta.